 As the summer months become unbearably hotter, I frequently long to swim in a body of water.
-Many curlies and coilies are apprehensive to swim frequently because they do not know how to care for their hair before and after the pool.
-Everyone is not fond or able to finance extensions so what is another styling alternative?
-Recently, NaturallyCurly community member Teal_lover5555 inquired about swimming and curly hair care in our Q&A section.
+Many curlies and coilies, however, are apprehensive to swim frequently because they do not know how to care for their hair before and after the pool.
+Everyone is not fond of or able to finance extensions so what is another styling alternative?
+Recently, NaturallyCurly community member Teal_lover5555 inquired about swimming and curly hair care.